ddbullfrog/mc-docs.zh-cn/articles/batch/batch-automatic-scaling.md

 $samples = $ActiveTasks.GetSamplePercent(TimeInterval_Minute * 15);
 $tasks = $samples < 70 ? max(0,$ActiveTasks.GetSample(1)) : max( $ActiveTasks.GetSample(1),avg($ActiveTasks.GetSample(TimeInterval_Minute * 15)));
 // Set the number of nodes to add to one-fourth the number of active tasks
-// (the MaxTasksPerComputeNode property on this pool is set to 4, adjust
+// (the TaskSlotsPerNode property on this pool is set to 4, adjust
 // this number for your use case)
 $cores = $TargetDedicatedNodes * 4;
 $extraVMs = (($tasks - $cores) + 3) / 4;